rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 In this section we will look at a more complete code and take it from serial to parallel in a couple of steps.

-The exercises and solutions are based on a code that simulates the Poisson's equation, which in this case describes how heat diffuses in a metal stick.
-The original code below repeats small time steps untill the distribution of heat energy reaches an equilibrium.
+The exercises and solutions are based on a code that solves the Poisson's equation using an iterative method.
+In this case the equation describes how heat diffuses in a metal stick.
+In the simulation the stick is split into small sections with a constant temperature.
+At one end the amount of heat is set to 10 and at the other to 0.
+The code applies steps that bring each point closer to a solution untill it reaches an equilibrium.

 ~~~